rstudio/reticulate/cran-comments.md

 ## revdepcheck results

-We checked 231 reverse dependencies (188 from CRAN + 43 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 244 reverse dependencies (200 from CRAN + 44 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 0 packages
+ * We failed to check 2 packages

+Issues with CRAN packages are summarised below.

+### Failed to check

+* lilikoi (NA)
+* Seurat  (NA)